TA-800/Erudition_OLD/README.md

 - [Railway](https://railway.app/) (Deployment)

 The website is designed to be mobile-friendly and can be run on almost any device with a web browser.

+## Roadmap
+- [x] Landing page
+- [ ] Click on user profiles and see all information
+- [ ] Hangman, Snake games and more in the "Distract" section
+- [x] Auto generate a number of assignments (daily, weekly, monthly) ... more features to come in the future